Skip to content ↓

 Physical Education

-Grade 6 in GCSE PE (grade 6 in both theory papers); or Grade 6 or above in Biology with a keen interest in sport if GCSE PE was not studied.
+Grade 6 in GCSE PE.
 Students must also be representing either a school or club regularly in at least one sport (see AQA website for list of approved activities).

 Physics